 In the images below, the interior spaces are color-coded by use type.
 Yellow and orange spaces represent elevators and stairwells.
 Green and purple spaces represent different types of laboratory research rooms.
 The range slider can be used to see rooms by occupancy capacity per floor.
 For example, one room may have four microscope stations for four researchers.Photo credit: United States Department of Health and Human Services, National Institutes of Health, Division of Environmental Protection, 2009.

 Define range properties for a layer

 Range properties are set for a layer on the Properties dialog box to use the range slider.
 This means selecting a single field, such as Occupancy or PropertyValue, that contains the values, or two fields, such as BeginningGeologicEra and EndingGeologicEra, that constrain a feature within a larger set of values.
-The chosen field must be a numeric type, such as integer, long, float, or double.
+The chosen field or fields must be a numeric type, such as integer, long, float, or double.
 For fields containing date values, consider using the time slider.
 A layer can have multiple ranges configured, but only a single range can be active in the map at a time.
 If a map contains more than one layer with the same range name, the range slider responds to all of them.
 This allows you to interactively filter content for multiple layers at once.